EDS2401 Middle Phase Curriculum and Pedagogy

 APA style is the referencing system required in this course.
 Students should use APA style in their assignments to format details of the information sources they have cited in their work.
 The APA style to be used is defined by the USQ Library's referencing guide. http://www.usq.edu.au/library/referencing.

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- A mark of one (1) indicates you have passed the Professional Experience component.
-A mark of zero (0) indicates you have not passed the Professional Experience component.
-Professional Placement should be conducted as per the Professional Experience Calendar unless approval has been granted by the Course Examiner.
+- A mark of one (1) indicates you have passed the professional experience component.
+A mark of zero (0) indicates you have not passed the professional experience component.
+The weighting of 1% is used for administrative purposes only and is NOT included in the overall weighting for this course.
+Professional Experience dates as per the Professional Experience Timetable available on the web.

 - Ongoing assessment, weekly online participation required.

 Important assessment information